KodeMunkie/atomictext/README.md

 Note: mobile devices may not support mDNS which is used to set the domain name "atomictext.local" on your network - so you may need to find the IP address on your router instead.

 ## Limitations
-* Only horziontal scroll to the left is supported currently as earlier revisions used the official unstable M5Atom library 0.0.1 animation API which despite supporting scroll in many directions had memory corruption issues and would crash.
+* Currentyu only horziontal scroll to the left is supported as [earlier revisions used the official M5Atom library 0.0.1 animation API](https://github.com/KodeMunkie/atomictext/commit/275d73a406d903be5e75ddd3d664547467dab560#diff-25a6634263c1b1f6fc4697a04e2b9904ea4b042a89af59dc93ec1f5d44848a26) which despite supporting scroll in many directions appears to have a memory corruption issue and would crash with messages of more than a few words (about 20 characters).

 * The font used in this library could do with work - any improvements on design and usage appreciated (bear in mind it's 5x5 pixels)!
 You are restricted to the alphabet in [dict.h](https://github.com/KodeMunkie/atomictext/blob/main/src/dict.h).

-* There appears to be an interrupt bug causing the LEDs to flicker slightly on scroll - I've not yet identified what setting or code is causing this issue (it doesn't appear to be a scope issue).

-## TODO
-- Maybe add some more configuration options (brightness is hardcoded to prevent M5Atom damage).
-- Maybe add glyph support.
+* There _was_ an interrupt bug causing the LEDs to flicker slightly on scroll caused by the WiFi and display threads running on the same core which is [another limitation in the M5Atom library 0.0.1](https://github.com/m5stack/M5Atom/issues/15).
+To workaround it the display is initialised directly in setup() and the core explicitly chosen, instead of using M5.begin() for this purpose.
+This may caused incompatibility when the M5Atom library updates if not removed.